adiralashiva8/robotframework-examples/Z_README/z_selenium_readme.md

 Note: Make sure you are using chromedriver.exe of respective version and it is in right path

 Execution:

- - Group Execution: Execute selenium_exe.bat file to run all scripts
- - Single Test: Switch to specific folder in command prompt and execute following command
+ - Switch to specific folder in command prompt and execute following command
   > robot filename.robot